ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### YAJL

-- The plugin no allows setting a value to the mountpoint.
+- The plugin now allows setting a value to the mountpoint.
 This is represented as a top level value in JSON if no other key is present. _(Philipp Gackstatter)_

 - The plugin no longer lists empty parent keys with `kdb ls`. _(Philipp Gackstatter)_

 - The plugin signifies arrays with the metakey array according to the [array decision](../../doc/decisions/array.md). _(Philipp Gackstatter)_

+- The plugin no longer produces additional `___dirdata` entries for empty array keys.
+See also issue [#](https://github.com/ElektraInitiative/libelektra/issues/2477). _(Philipp Gackstatter)_

 ### YAMBi